amcsparron2793-Water/SQLLite3HelperClass/README.md

 ### <i>Makes SQLite3 use quick and easy</i>

-SQLite3HelperClass is a quick initialization class that also contains a generic Query class.
-Basic SQLite3 connections are easy.
-This class is meant to be subclassed and expanded as needed.
+SQLite3HelperClass is a quick initialization class.
+It initializes an sqlite3 database and provides some basic methods.
+This class is meant to be subclassed and expanded.

 <b>Import</b>